DualBrain/gotBASIC/freebasic.md

 ## FreeBASIC vs GW-BASIC

 By default, FreeBASIC doesn't have support for line number and other "deprecated" language features.
-However, if you specify the -lang commandline parameter, these features are enabled.
+However, if you specify the `-lang` command-line parameter, these features are enabled.
 Some other areas of note (these need to be verified):

-- KEY ON / OFF is not supported as FreeBASIC is more compatible with QB than GW-BASIC; which also did not have KEY ON / OFF.
+- `KEY ON / OFF` is not supported as FreeBASIC is more compatible with QB than GW-BASIC; which also did not have KEY `ON` / `OFF`.
 However, QB would just ignore the command; FreeBASIC requires that you modify the code.
-- KEY (#) ON/OFF and ON KEY (#) GOSUB is not supported.
+- `KEY (#) ON/OFF` and `ON KEY (#) GOSUB` is not supported.
 Again, somewhat expected.
-The closest you can mimic the behavior is through the INKEY$ and utilize polling.
+The closest you can mimic the behavior is through the `INKEY$` and utilize polling.
-- DEF FNname() not supported.
+- `DEF FNname()` not supported.
 Since you can create actual functions this, again, is somewhat to be expected.
-- EXTERR() not supported.
+- `EXTERR()` not supported.
-- GOSUB # ...
-RETURN doesnt work unless you specify "-lang qb".
-The line number support can be enabled with "-lang deprecated".
-Yet if you try to call RETURN it reports "Illegal outside blah blah blah or SUB block".
+- `GOSUB # ...
+RETURN` doesn't work unless you specify "`-lang qb`".
+The line number support can be enabled with "`-lang deprecated`".
+However, even when enabled, there are still some restrictions on it's use when compared to QB.
-- SCREEN() isn't supported.
-Not the SCREEN() command, the SCREEN() function.
+- `SCREEN()` isn't supported.
+Not the `SCREEN()` command, the `SCREEN()` function.